-There’s no shortage of things to do in Shuswap Lake and its eight regions throughout the year, but the most popular season is the summer.
+There’s no shortage of things to do in Shuswap Lake and its eight regions throughout the year, but summer is the most popular season.
 Situated in the interior of British Columbia, it’s perfectly located halfway between Vancouver, BC and Calgary, Alberta in the Thompson-Okanagan area.

-It’s easy to find local farmers’ markets to pick up the freshest produce for a picnic or to stock up for a vacation stay whether it’s at a hotel, resort, cabin, campsite or on a houseboat.
+It’s easy to find local farmers’ markets to pick up the freshest produce for a picnic or to stock up for a vacation stay, whether at a hotel, resort, cabin, campsite, or houseboat.
 We recommend booking early at this popular destination to avoid disappointment.

 Search for accommodation in the Shuswap area by using Expedia and any commissions earned will help keep this website running.